puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 }
 {% endhighlight %}

 Here, the value of the `$rootgroup` is determined based on the control variable `$osfamily`.
 Following the control variable is a `?` (question mark) keyword.
-In the block surrounded by curly braces are series of cases, followed by the value that the selector should return if that case matches the control variable.
+In the block surrounded by curly braces are series of possible values for the $::osfamily fact, followed by the value that the selector should return if the value matches the control variable.

 Because a selector can only return a value and cannot execute a function like `fail()` or `warn()`, it is up to you to make sure your code handles unexpected conditions gracefully.
 You wouldn't want Puppet to forge ahead with with an inappropriate default value and encounter errors down the line.

+{% task 4 %}
+By writing a Puppet manifest that uses a selector, create a file `/root/architecture.txt` that lists whether the VM is a 64-bit or a 32-bit machine.

+To accomplish this, create a file in the root directory, called `architecture.pp`:

+    nano architecture.pp

+We know that i386 machines have a 32-bit architecture, and x86_64 machines have a 64-bit architecture.
+Let's set the content of the file based on this fact:

+{% highlight puppet %}
+file { '/root/architecture.txt' :
+  ensure => file,
+  content => $::architecture ? {
+    'i386' => "This machine has a 32-bit architecture.\n",
+    'x86_64' => "This machine has a 64-bit architecture.\n",
+  }
+}
+{% endhighlight %}

+See what we did here?
+Instead of having the selector return a value and saving it in a variable, as we did in the previous example with `$rootgroup`, we use it to specify the value of the `content` attribute in-line.

+Once you have created the manifest, check the syntax and apply it.

+Inspect the contents of the `/root/architecture.txt` file to ensure that the content is what you expect.

 ## Before you move on

 We have discussed some intense information in the Variables Quest and this Quest.
-The information contained in all the quests to this point have guided you in creating flexible and scalable manifests for your infrastructure.
+The information contained in all the quests to this point have guided you in creating flexible manifests.
 Should you not understand any of the topics previously discussed, we highly encourage you to revisit those quests before moving on to the Resource Ordering Quest.
-The Resource Ordering Quest will be the final scalable concept for manifests as it adds another layer of customized functions to your manifest.